kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ## How does it works?

-Integrate algorithms into Hkube requires 3 steps:
+Integrating algorithms into Hkube require 3 steps:
 1) Implement connectivity with Hkube using WebSocket.
 2) Build the algorithm image and push it to Docker registry.
 3) Add the algorithm to Hkube.

-We can do these first two steps for you, so you'll don't have to deal with WebSocket and Docker.
+We can do these first two steps for you, so you won't have to deal with WebSocket and Docker.
 The algorithm (your code) needs a way to communicate with Hkube (receive input, report results and errors)
-Hkube communicate with algorithms via WebSocket because the full-duplex communication support.
+Hkube communicates with algorithms via WebSocket using their full-duplex communication support.
 All messages between Hkube and algorithm are in JSON format.

 ## The easy way